openstack/glance/doc/source/notifications.rst

   This strategy sends notifications to a rabbitmq queue.
 This can then be processed by other services or applications.

+* qpid

+  This strategy is similar to rabbit.
+It sends notifications to an AMQP message queue via Qpid.

 * noop

   This strategy produces no notifications.
 It is the default strategy.